 Practical Earth Shape Applications

-In a paper entitled the Continuation From a Flat to a Round Earth Model in the Coplanar Orbit Transfer Problem, the authors Max Cerf, Thomas Haberkorn and Emmanuel Trélat discuss “The problem of minimization of the fuel consumption for the coplanar orbit transfer problem.”
+In a paper entitled the Continuation from a Flat to a Round Earth Model in the Coplanar Orbit Transfer Problem, the authors Max Cerf, Thomas Haberkorn and Emmanuel Trélat discuss “The problem of minimization of the fuel consumption for the coplanar orbit transfer problem.”
 Under the section; “The Round Earth Model and the Optimal Control Problem.”

 As we have learned in chapter seven, again, we see the words; transference, convergence and transfiguration being used.
-Other keywords used are; “Orbit transfer problem; Optimal Control Problem (OCP); Pontryagin Maximum Principle (PMP); shooting method; continuation,” In the paper, they transfer, converge and transfigure the Earth mathematically for the saving of fuel consumption by using Euler’s equation results.
+Other keywords used are “Orbit transfer problem; Optimal Control Problem (OCP); Pontryagin Maximum Principle (PMP); shooting method; and continuation.”
+In the paper, they transfer, converge and transfigure the Earth mathematically for the saving of fuel consumption by using Euler’s equation results.
 A consumption that is flown in “high-thrust orbit transfer that we furthermore restrict to be coplanar. …”The resulting numerical continuation process thus provides a new way to solve the problem of minimization of fuel consumption for the coplanar orbit transfer problem.”
 (14).
 The problem involves solving shooting calculations, as in initial takeoffs, orbits and trajectories; all this on a coplanar path.

 (14).
 Max Cerf, Thomas Haberkorn, Emmanuel Trélat: Page 1.